notofir/mobile2router/README.md

 Then, run `service network restart`.
 If issues occur (phone restart etc.) simply run: `ifdown br0 && ifup br0`.

+For a more stable solution for recurring errors, run `sudo crontab -e`, then choose editor to add the following line: `* * * * * /usr/bin/python3 /home/ubuntu/job.py >> ~/cron.log 2>&1`.
+You can download job.py from this repository.

 ## Sources
 How to bridge: https://help.ubuntu.com/community/NetworkConnectionBridge